shivsakthivel/Phenotype-Harmonizer-Tool/Readme.md

 ## Status

 From the data and files available at SRTI and the documentation available through the TOPMed DCC, all 63 phenotype concepts were harmonized to the maximum possible extent, with all the issues raised throughout this process, resolved at this point in time.
 As such, all 63 harmonized datasets and their 63 companion files are available for use.
 The dataset generation process is completely reproducible, in the event that further documentation for other phenotype concepts are released in the future by the DCC (Some customization might be required still, but a bulk of the code is generalizable as long as the documentation format remains consistent).

+(Update 10/04/2021)
+Currently, the count of harmonized phenotypes stands at 85.
+This provided an opportunity to see if the tool can replicate the harmonization process for documentation released after its development.
+Apart from a few issues encountered on 1 variable, the script worked without issue for the additional 22 phenotype datasets added.